umd-mith/sg-data/data/intro/clean/introduction.md

 lead to very misleading suppositions,[^34] I offer the following chronology that best explains what happened.

+> [?June--late September] 1816
-> **[?June--late September] 1816:** "Carignan" in the ur-text (see above
+> :   "Carignan" in the ur-text (see above
 >     for explanation).
 >
-> **[no later than early October] 1816:** "Carignan" written and then
+> [no later than early October] 1816
+> :   "Carignan" written and then
 >     canceled and then replaced by "Clerval" in Draft: Vol. I, Ch.
 [1] (see
 >     above for explanation).
 >
+> [?early January 1817]
-> **[?early January 1817]:** "Clairval" was the name in Draft: Vol. II,
+> :   "Clairval" was the name in Draft: Vol. II,
 >     Ch.
 10, original page 100, but "Clerval" was the name later in this
 >     chapter on original pages 101--103.
 This apparently incorrect or at least
 >     inconsistent "Clairval" was not separately corrected to "Clerval" (see
 >     below for the nineteen places where MWS did alter "Clairval" to
 >     "Clerval"), but the passage in which "Clairval" appeared was canceled by
 >     MWS between 18 April and 10/13 May 1817 (see pages 416--427 in this
 >     edition for the dating of the cancelations), making the separate
 >     alteration unnecessary.
 When an unpaginated insert was added to Ch.
 10
 >     in April/May 1817, "Clerval" was used (see transcription page 435 in
 >     this edition).
 >
-> **[?early January 1817] and [?18 March--9 April 1817]:** The one use of
+> [?early January 1817] and [?18 March--9 April 1817]
+> :   The one use of
 >     "Clairval" in Ch.
 10 (possibly a mistake occasioned by MWS often writing
 >     out the names "Claire" and "Clairmont" in letters) may have prompted MWS
 >     to change the spelling of the name, for the next nineteen instances of
 >     the name in Draft: Vol. II, Chs.
 11--17, were "Clairval," each of which
 >     was altered to "Clerval" at a later time, most likely in April/May 1817
 >     at one sitting when MWS was fair copying her novel.
 The first "ai" that
 >     is canceled and replaced by "e" is in Draft: Vol. II, Ch.
 11 [renumbered
 >     "2" for the three-volume sequence], page 108 (see pages 452--453 in this
 >     edition): the dark ink on the renumbered chapter "2" seems to be the
 >     same as that used for the alterations of "Clairval" to "Clerval."
 >
+> [?early April 1817]
-> **[?early April 1817]:** By this time, MWS had decided on "Clerval" as
+> :   By this time, MWS had decided on "Clerval" as
 >     evidenced by the six instances of that spelling in Draft: Vol. II, Ch.
 >     18, and by the four instances of that spelling in the extant Fair Copy.
 >
+> [?April/May 1817]
-> **[?April/May 1817]:** MWS altered the nineteen instances of "Clairval"
+> :   MWS altered the nineteen instances of "Clairval"
 >     to "Clerval," most likely during the time she was fair copying her
 >     novel.

 Safie most likely was not in the ur-text, and when she was introduced into that "very long" Chapter 4 that MWS wrote in late November/early